Columbia Journal of Gender and Law | Volume 41 Symposium

 Grace resides in Queens with her husband, Wayne, and two sons, Tyler and Brandon.

 Ann Bartow is a Professor of Law at the University of New Hampshire Franklin Pierce School of Law.
 She teaches or has taught Torts, Property, Art Law, Intellectual Property Law courses including Copyright Law, Trademark Law, Patent Law (Litigation) and Fundamentals of Intellectual Property, a survey course.
 She writes about intellectual property law, privacy law, and feminist legal theory, occasionally combining all three.
 Find Professor Bartow on Twitter @profabartow.
-Her article “Trademarks, Branding and Blue Blood”
+Her article “Are You There, Trademark Law?
+It’s Me, Misogyny”

 will describe and illustrate how girls and women are infantilized by the ways that menstrual products are marketed to us.